saitejavanamala/Portfolio/SQL/SQL_Concepts_Projects.md

 ## Concepts
 In SQL, I have been coding using many concepts:
-1. I can perform sorting using Order BY, filtering using WHERE clasuse, AND, OR, IN, BETWEEN, LIKE, Wildcards etc.
+1. I can perform sorting using Order BY, filtering using WHERE clause and predicates such as AND, OR, IN, BETWEEN, LIKE, NOT, Wildcards etc.
-2. I have used all kinds of JOINS: LEFT JOIN, RIGHT JOIN, INNER JOIN, CROSS JOIN.
-3. I used UNION, UNION ALL, INTERSECT, EXCEPT
+2. I have used all kinds of JOINS: LEFT JOIN, RIGHT JOIN, INNER JOIN, CROSS JOIN and set operators such as UNION, UNION ALL, INTERSECT, EXCEPT.
 4. I have written both scalar and multivalued subqueries.
 5. With respect to functions: I know Aggregate functions, Window functions, Date and Time, Mathematical, Logical functions, Conversion functions.
 Also, functions dealing with null values such as ISNULL, NULLIF, COALESCE.
 6. I can use GROUP BY, GROUPING SETS, PIVOT, UNPIVOT for calculating subtotals and grand totals.